 PHOTO 299: Photographing Italian Culture (3 credits)

-Using digitial photography, students will create a portfolio of photographs that record and reveal their reactions to, and interactions with Italian culture.
+Using digital photography, students will create a portfolio of photographs that record and reveal their reactions to and interactions with Italian culture.

 Advanced students may choose to pursue independent study in Photography while in Rome with the instructor's permission.
 Students must have prior approval from faculty to enroll in this advanced course.